-The levels of spurious signals referred to the SARR receiver input can be determined by making the measurements with the SARR channel tested in the fixed gain mode.
-In fixed gain mode, the SARR is a linear repeater with a preset gain, $G_r$ , and receiver output level of -8.5 dBm for nominal modulation index.
-The ground receiver/demodulator is calibrated to read $S{nom}$ when receiving a signal modulated at the nominal modulation index.
+The levels of spurious signals referred to the SARR receiver input (except for SARR-2) can be determined by making the measurements with the SARR channel tested in the fixed gain mode.
+In fixed gain mode, the SARR is a linear repeater with a preset gain, G_r , and receiver output level of -8.5 dBm for nominal modulation index.
+The ground receiver/demodulator is calibrated to read S{nom} when receiving a signal modulated at the nominal modulation index.
 The SARR receiver channel output is then given by: